etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

 I finally did it.
 I secured a software engineering position at Google.
 I put my nose to the grindstone for several months to make myself hirable.
 While I am quite happy with how my life turned out, this is the post I wish I could have read in college: the post that may have put me on a path to one of the "top-tier" software employers much sooner.

 First, make sure that you are in the right mindset.
 There is a lot of negativity out there when it comes to algorithms in the tech interview[^1] [^2] [^3] [^4] [^5].
 I, too, learned to hate algorithms from reading Hacker News while I was an impressionable college student.
-It was also convenient for me to adopt this hate as I got to feel better about my deficiency in algorithmic thinking and understanding.
+It was a convenient mentality for me to adopt to make me feel easier about my algorithmic deficiencies and dismiss the topic.
 Now, I have learned to appreciate the beauty and elegance of algorithms.
 It helps that the jobs I now qualify for have a higher pay band.

 Ignore the haters; embrace algorithmic thinking.